 The various Alarm Indications, Interlock are provided for safety and avoid damage of the system.
 The Rudder Angle Indicators (RAI) are provided on various locations as per Client’s request to see actual Rudder position.

-Lloyds Steels Industries Limited, Mumbai has manufactured, supplied and commissioned Steering Gear System for Indian Naval Warships of Corvette Class (Project 25 & Project 25 Alpha), Frigate Class (Project 16 Alpha) and Anti-Submarine Warfare Corvettes (ASWC-Project 28).
+Lloyds Engineering Works Limited, Mumbai has manufactured, supplied and commissioned Steering Gear System for Indian Naval Warships of Corvette Class (Project 25 & Project 25 Alpha), Frigate Class (Project 16 Alpha) and Anti-Submarine Warfare Corvettes (ASWC-Project 28).
 These equipment has made under stringent Naval quality standard and complying to Naval Shock Standard, type tests, Shock & Vibration requirements.